Retailer Spotlight: Confluence Kayak and Ski in Denver, Colorado

 After three years in business, Kahn bought out his partner and, shortly after, moved to a new, larger location, committing fully to the business.
 Just this month, Confluence has moved to its fourth location—a spot that Kahn calls the best yet.

 Though slightly smaller than its last storefront (and lacking in the indoor pool they enjoyed in the previous location), Confluence now lives in what Kahn calls a high-traffic corridor.
-“Most of the people that drive to REI now have to drive by our shop, so we feel like we’ve gotten in front of that traffic a little bit,” he says.
+“Most of the people that drive to REI now have to drive by our shop, so we feel like we’ve gotten in front of that traffic a little bit,” he said.

 What’s more, the new shop was previously a bar and restaurant, and Kahn has elected to keep the bar alive (a growing trend in outdoor shops).
-“The shop has been a social center for the community for a long time and we drink a lot of beer down here, so we thought ‘why not sell it, instead of give it away,’” Kahn says.
+“The shop has been a social center for the community for a long time and we drink a lot of beer down here, so we thought ‘why not sell it, instead of give it away,’” Kahn said.

 Kahn also plans to project kayak and ski films onto the shop’s back wall, so they’re viewable from the shop’s patio and the street.